Sweden

 • Regulation of Accountancy Profession

-RI’s additional regulatory and oversight responsibilities include: (i) providing guidance regarding authorization and approval of public accountants and registration of audit firms; (ii) supervising auditing practices, authorized and approved public accountants and registered audit firms; (iii) ensuring that generally accepted accounting principles and generally accepted auditing principles are developed in a goal-oriented manner; and (iv) monitoring and enforcing initial and continuing professional development requirements (IPD and CPD, respectively) of auditors in the jurisdiction (100 hours over a five-year period).
+In Sweden, authorized public accountants and approved public accountants (both considered statutory auditors) are regulated at the state level by the Revisorsinspektionen (RI) — Swedish Inspectorate of Auditors — in accordance with the Auditors Act of 2001.
+The RI is amongst other responsible for: (i) providing guidance regarding authorization and approval of statutory auditors and registration of audit firms; (ii) supervising auditing practices, statutory auditors and registered audit firms; (iii) ensuring that generally accepted accounting, auditing and ethical principles are developed in a goal-oriented manner; (iv) monitoring and enforcing initial and continuing professional development requirements (IPD and CPD, respectively) of statutory auditors in the jurisdiction (100 hours over five years); (v) investigating and disciplining (I&D) system for statutory auditors and audit firms; and (vi) establishing a quality assurance (QA) review system for the statutory audits of public interest entities (PIEs) and supervision of the QA procedures of the FAR for non-PIEs.

-FAR offers qualifications such as authorized accounting consultants (AAC), authorized tax advisors (ATA) and authorized payroll consultants (APC) to professionals that meet certain education and work experience criteria and they must also pass specialized examinations.
-FAR also licenses auditors who audit financial companies.
-In order to attain and maintain such a license, the auditor must meet certain criteria, i.e, relevant audit experience and CPD within the financial sector.
-Pursuant to an agreement between FAR and Finansinspektionen (Sweden’s financial supervisory authority), this license is mandatory.
+FAR offers qualifications such as authorized accounting consultants (AAC), authorized tax advisors (ATA), and authorized payroll consultants (APC) to professionals that meet specific education and work experience criteria, and they must also pass specialized examinations.

-In order to acquire the AAC or APC qualifications, candidates must be active in an accounting or audit company; hold an undergraduate degree in business; and complete three years of practical experience.
-Applicants must pass the AAC or APC examinations to obtain the titles.
-In order to maintain the titles, members are required to complete at least 120 hours of relevant CPD within a three-year period (minimum of 20 hours per year)—60 hours must be verifiable.
-The AAC or APC title must be renewed every six years, by passing the quality assurance reviews arranged by FAR.
+All FAR members must complete at least 120 hours of relevant CPD within three years (minimum of 20 hours per year)—60 hours must be verifiable.
+In addition, the AAC or APC title must be renewed every six years by passing the quality assurance reviews arranged by FAR.

-Lastly, the accounting profession is self-regulated.
-Accountants may voluntarily join Srf Konsulterna (Srf) and be subject to its regulation.
-Srf offers an accounting consultant qualification to members who meet the institute’s theoretical knowledge requirements and completed three (3) years of practical experience in the profession.
-Members with at least eight (8) years of experience in the profession may apply for the authorized accounting consultant qualification.
-Applicants may not receive the authorized accounting consultant qualification until after they pass the final authentication exam.
-All accounting consultants are required to complete 60 hours of CPD over 3 years to renew their authorization license and adhere to the code of ethics as issued by FAR.
-Furthermore, members of this institute are subject to quality checks by Srf consultants every six years.
+Another PAO operating in Sweden is Srf Konsulterna (HYPERLINK "https://srfkonsult.se/"Srf).
+Srf offers an accounting consultant qualification, and individuals are subject to an exam and must complete three years of practical experience.
+Members with at least eight years of experience may apply for the authorized accounting consultant (AAC) qualification.
+Srf requires members to complete 60 hours of CPD over three years to renew their authorization license and adhere to the Code of Ethics as issued by FAR.
+Furthermore, members of this institute are subject to quality checks by Srf every six years.

 • Audit Oversight Arrangements